aibasel/autonice/README.md

 `6354M` on `infai_2`.
 If you need more memory, you must allocate multiple cores to each task by using the `--cpus-per-task` option.

+# Ordering jobs

+To let Slurm run job 123 before job 456, you can use the command `scontrol update dependency=123 jobid=456`.
+This is useful to order your own jobs, but also if you want to let someone else's jobs finish before yours start.

 # Known Issues

 Many.
 The current version of `autonice` is very much a prototype.